 We’ll be breaking it all down—objectives, content types, and how the heck we measure success.
 We’ll also be laying bare the differences between these powerhouses, shining a spotlight on their unique focal points, center of gravity, and even their vibe when it comes to content creation.
 Lastly, we will weigh the pros and cons of each technique and provide insights into how you can combine them for maximum impact on your business growth.

 Are content and social media marketing the same thing?
-Although there are similarities between the two, they remain distinct entities with different focal points.
+Although there are similarities between the two, they have different focal points.

 Now, social media marketing, on the other hand, is like a rockstar strutting their stuff on stage.
-It’s all about the spotlight, baby.
+It’s all about the spotlight.
 Social media platforms are the megaphones that amplify your brand’s voice to the masses.
-We’re talking sassy tweets, eye-catching Instagram posts, and oh-so-shareable Facebook videos.
+These are the sassy tweets, eye-catching Instagram posts, and oh-so-shareable Facebook videos.
 Social media marketing is all about creating a buzz, sparking conversations, and connecting with your audience in real-time.

 Understanding Content Marketing and Social Media Marketing